djmagee5/BEAST_GLM/README.md

 Program Summary
 ------------------
-The program takes in a BEAST-ready XML file that models some discrete trait, and also file(s) of predictor data to model that discrete trait.
+The program takes in a BEAST-ready XML file that models some discrete trait, and also file(s) (batch file and/or individual file(s)) of predictor data to model that discrete trait.
 The program then converts the XML file to model the discrete trait as a log-linear GLM of the specified predictors.
 It will allow users to visualize the list of predictors and decide whether they should be modeled from both <trait> of origin and <trait> of destination (by default), or one particular direction.
-If two of the predictors in the predictor input file appear to be coordinates, the program will ask if a "distance" predictor is desired.
+If two of the predictors in a batch predictor input file appear to be coordinates, the program will ask if a "distance" predictor is desired.
 If not, the predictors will be used in raw form.
-Individual predictors may also be uploaded as a square matrix of the discrete states, perhaps in cases where exact values are known for each transition and the matrix is irreversible.
-BEAST will not execute XML files with the GLM specification if the predictor design matrix is not of full rank.
+Individual predictors may also be uploaded as a square matrix of the discrete states, perhaps in cases where exact values are known for each transition and the matrix is asymmetric.
+Predictor files of this type must be contained in a single directory.
+The program will process each of the files in the directory individually.
+All predictors (whether from the batch file or individual files) will be added to a 'design matrix'.
+BEAST will not execute XML files with the GLM specification if the design matrix is not of full rank.
 Therefore, this program will check the rank of the GLM design matrix to ensure that it is of full rank.
 This value will be echoed to the user along with a message of whether or not the predictor data will (likely) cause a BEAST crash.

 Program Requirements